joashlcs/TechDucks-Heineken-F1-2023/README.md

 #### This marketing campaign has been developed to encourage f1-goers to enjoy their beer in a responsible way!
 By getting to know their limit through our fun & interactive reaction test, they wil begin to be more conscious of their drinking limits.
 As a result, they will become much safer when drinking!

-Check out our live version & give it a try [here](https://testdriven.io/developing-a-single-page-app-with-flask-and-vuejs)!
+Check out our live version & give it a try [here](https://deft-sunshine-83e183.netlify.app/)!

 ## SETTING UP

 1. Clone this project into your preferred IDE

+2. Run the client-side Vue app in a different terminal window:

+    ```sh
+    $ cd client
+    $ npm install
+    $ npm run dev
+    ```

+    Navigate to [LocalHost:5173](http://localhost:5173) or whichever port your using to begin your fun!

+3. Remember to click on inspect and resize your Chrome browser to 617px * 845px to recreate the kiosk's screen.

-2. Run the server-side Flask app in one terminal window:
+4. To test the Local api, run the server-side Flask app in one terminal window:

     ```sh
     $ cd server